vviswanathan/MSDS6306_CaseStudy_2/README.md

 **Type:** Comma-separated value file
 **Dimensions:** 4162 observations x 19 variables

-### Variable Information, and how each variable was cleaned up:
+### Variable Information, and how each variable was cleaned/manipulated:
 * Rule of thumb: we made Numeric type columns missing values a "0", and Character type columns blank or "NA" values labeled "Missing".
 * All columns are proper data types, whether character or numeric.